gazebosim/docs/tutorials/SDF/car_demo.md

     <pose relative_to=world>0 0 0 0 0 0</pose>
 ```

-Here we define the name of our model `vehicle_blue` Which should be a unique name among its sibling(other tags or models) on the same level.
-Each non-static model must have at least one link designated as the `canonical_link`, the implicit frame of the model is attached to this link.
-The `<pose>` tag is used to define the position and orientation of our model and the `relative_to` attribute is used to define the pose of the model relative to any other frame, if the `relative_to` is not defined, the model's `<pose>` will be relative to the world.
+Here we define the name of our model `vehicle_blue`, which should be a unique name among its siblings (other tags or models on the same level).
+Each non-static model must have at least one link designated as the `canonical_link`; the implicit frame of the model is attached to this link.
+The `<pose>` tag is used to define the position and orientation of our model and the `relative_to` attribute is used to define the pose of the model relative to any other frame.
+If `relative_to` is not defined, the model's `<pose>` will be relative to the world.

 Let's make our pose relative to the `world`.
-The values inside the pose tag are as follow `<pose>X Y Z R P Y</pose>` where the `X Y Z` represent the position of the frame and `R P Y` represent the orientation in roll pitch yaw.
-We set them to zeros which makes the two frames: the model and the world identical.
+The values inside the pose tag are as follows: `<pose>X Y Z R P Y</pose>`, where the `X Y Z` represent the position of the frame and `R P Y` represent the orientation in roll pitch yaw.
+We set them to zeros which makes the two frames (the model and the world) identical.

 ### Links forming our robot

-Every model is a group of `links`(can be just one link) connected together with `joints`.
+Every model is a group of `links` (can be just one link) connected together with `joints`.

 #### Chassis